apos/pifinder_tweaks/README.md

 ### Fix it - WIP
 There are some things you should try to get this up and running again.

+Open EKOS inside of KStars and tip onto the cloud symbol (see above inside of the

+Easeast solution

 1. If the status shows "Offline", try to reconnect.